MajidAbdelilah/Majid/README.md

   # contributions
-  corrently i dont accept contribution, sorry 🥲️, but you can correct the typose 🤫️
+  corrently i dont accept contributions, sorry 🥲️, but you can correct the typose 🤫️

 # dont forget to support us by giving the engine a star